 Finished an amazing residency in the Petrified Forest, AZ like Lisa McShane?
 Taken a trip to Venice and painted by the Grand Canal?
 Tell your mailing list!
 Who knows?
-They might adore Venice and want to get their hands on your rendering of Santa Maria della Salute church.
+They might adore Venice and want to get their hands on your rendering of Santa Maria Della Salute church.
 And, it’s always fun for people to see some travel photos–just not too many.

 6. Extend Exclusive Invitations

 It’s always nice to see art in an exhibition space, rather than online.
-Give your mailing list the A-list treatment and extend a special invite to your next show.
+Give your mailing list the A-list treatment and extend a special invitation to your next show.
 You could even have them respond and enter a raffle for a free print.
 Then you can choose the winner at the event.

 7. Share Your Artwork Archive Public Page

 Keep your mailing list updated on all your available work!
 Your Artwork Archive Public Page is a wonderful way for your fans to see everything that’s available to purchase.
 It’s as easy as adding your unique Public Page link to your newsletter.